tas33n/REFER_HACK/readme.md

 ## Usage

 1. **Prepare your name list**:
+    - Put your reffer code in src/index.js line 19
     - Create a file named `names.txt` in the root directory.
     - Add names in the format `FirstName LastName` (one per line).